appifyhub/terraform/README.md

 ### Troubleshooting

+This section covers some of the most common issues you might face with this setup.

+#### Initialization Issues

 The three most common statuses of `cloud-init` are `running`, `done`, and `error`.
 In case you see an error at any point of this setup, you can run some of the following checks and inspect the outputs:

 ```bash